John-Akech/alu-zero_day/README.md

-It’s the only time you are allowed to update and commit from GitHub interface.
+It is the the first time I am allowed to update and commit from GitHub interface.